 David Owen Norris also plays early pianos.
 His discovery that the World’s First Piano Concertos were written around 1770 in London for the tiny square piano led to a complete reconsideration of that instrument, with an epoch-making recording, and concerto tours of Britain, Europe and America.

 David Owen Norris’s rise as a composer is more recent.
-Two large-scale works appeared in the autumn of 2015: Turning Points, a celebration of democracy supported financially by the Agincourt600 Committee, and HengeMusic, a multi-media piece for organ and saxophone quartet with film and poetry, supported by Arts Council England.
-His Piano Concerto has just been released commercially, and there are plans to record his Symphony.
+Two large-scale works appeared in the autumn of 2015: Turning Points, a celebration of democracy supported financially by the Agincourt600 Committee, which had its fourth performance in February 2017 in a packed Winchester Cathedral; and HengeMusic, a multi-media piece for organ and saxophone quartet with film and poetry, supported by Arts Council England, which has had several performances, with a recording in preparation.

 Norris’s unusually varied career has seen him as a repetiteur at the Royal Opera House, harpist at the Royal Shakespeare Company, Artistic Director of the Petworth Festival & the Cardiff International Festival, Gresham Professor of Music, and Chairman of the Steans Institute for Singers at the Ravinia Festival in Chicago.
-The Beethoven 9 app for which Norris wrote the book and the analyses won the Best Music App Award in April 2014.
-His regular monthly columns in the BBC Music Magazine give rise to a steady flow of thoughtful correspondence.
+The Beethoven 9 app for which Norris wrote the book and the analyses won the Best Music App Award in 2014.